Kavignon/pokedex.net/docs/design.md

 The Pokemon controller is the only controller in the application responsible for interacting with the database.
 The following APIs are defined for the MVP:

 POST /Pokemon: Allows users to add a new Pokemon entry to the data source by providing a Pokemon data model.

 GET /Pokemon: Retrieves all Pokemon (800+) from the data source.

-GET /pokemon/{name}: Retrieves a specific Pokemon from the data source based on the provided name, if a match is found.
+GET /pokemon/{name}: Retrieves a specific Pokemon from the data source based on the provided name if a match is found.

+PUT /pokemon/{name}: Update a Pokemon's stats directly on the source

+DELETE /pokemon/{name}: Delete a Pokemon from the data source based on the provided name if a match is found.

 # Things to Look Forward to in the Future

 ## Paginating the retrieval of all Pokemon models

-Currently, the implementation for retrieving all Pokemon models lacks pagination.
+Currently, the implementation for retrieving all Pokemon models needs pagination.
 To enhance performance and handle large datasets, we should introduce pagination functionality.
 This will allow users to retrieve Pokemon in smaller chunks.
 Here's an example of how we can implement pagination in the code:

 ```csharp
 [HttpGet]